dojot/dojot-microservice-sdk-js/examples/web/framework/README.md

 const routes = [ routePattern ];
 ```

-The `route.params` and `.route.handlers` objects are better detailed
+The `route.params` and `route.handlers` objects are better detailed
 below:

 ```javascript